Agnes and Robert Heller

 making plans to go into hiding.
 Agnes spent the summer at an estate where her family was hiding in a

 pantry, except for her older sister who was sent to live with Christians.
 In September they were all

 forced to leave.
 Agnes’s father secured her a place to stay with Gyula and Lujzi Halmi who took her in

 and hid her identity.
 Agnes stayed with them through liberation in January 1945 until she returned to

 her family.
 In 1948, she and her family emigrated from Hungary due to the restrictive Russian

-Agnes and Robert met in New York and married in 1954.
-They have two sons.
+occupation.
+Years later Agnes met Robert Heller in New York and they married in 1954.
+The Heller’s

 Holocaust Survivors Oral History Project